actiniumn404/Annoyingly-Uncodeable-Language/README.md

 ```
 > NOTE: Since whitespace and indents are ignored by the compiler, you can pretty much indent wherever you want to make your program look nice.
 Please don't indent in the middle of a function, as that will severely confuse the compiler.

 > Nota bene: In case you were wondering what inspired this annoyance, read the following.
 I was talking in a chat with some people about an April Fools keyboard which only had three keys, a stackoverflow button, a c button, and a v button.
-"You don't need an actual keybaord because you can just copy paste from stackoverflow" Someone pointed out that you cound't search anything on stackoverflow, and someone else said, "use c and v to make binary words" That was the birth of the most annoying feature on AUL.
+"You don't need an actual keyboard because you can just copy paste from stackoverflow" Someone pointed out that you couldn't search anything on stackoverflow, and someone else said, "use c and v to make binary words" That was the birth of the most annoying feature on AUL.

 ## Exercise
 ```